 - Natural Language Generation (NLG): the ability of machines to write things like reports and sports stories.

 While NLP is the umbrella term used here, much of the technology behind the ability of virtual assistants, for example, to answer healthcare questions actually relies on NLU, which has come on the scene much more recently.
 As you can imagine, it’s extremely important to transcribe what a doctor is saying with 99.99% accuracy (no software is perfect).
 NLP technology has advanced to a point where it’s now able to provide critical support functions that help creating efficiencies in healthcare.
 From transcribing paper documents to helping schedule appointments, AI algorithms are what the hospital of the future will be built on.

-One of the areas of AI healthcare where we see tremendous interest and progress is the use of machine learning or deep learning algorithms to interpret medical images better than humans now.
-All imaging technologies stand to be improved – X-rays, MRIs, and other types of scans – and offer a diagnosis or even prognosis.
-While we would expect a behemoth like IBM to dominate in this emerging market, it’s really the startups that are the future of medical imaging, particularly in oncology where AI is becoming at least as good doctors in spotting tumors.
+One of the area of healthcare that’s quietly being transformed by AI is medical imaging.
+Deep learning algorithms can interpret medical images better than humans now.
+All imaging technologies stand to be improved – X-rays, MRIs, and other types of scans – by AI algorithms that can offer a diagnosis or even prognosis.
+It was wishful thinking that a behemoth like IBM would dominate in this emerging market.
+It’s really the startups that are the future of medical imaging, particularly in oncology, where AI is becoming at least as good doctors in spotting tumors.

 Big Data Analytics

 It’s no secret that an AI algorithm is only as good as the data you feed it.
 In the last few years, plenty of companies have come along that apply artificial intelligence to the trove of digitized data that has been created.
-These data sciencecompanies are able to provide insights into everything from financing and trading to selling more soda.
-In industries that haven’t seen a lot of operational innovation over the years, like healthcare, there’s lots of low-hanging fruit for healthcare data analytics companies are catching up quickly.
+These data science companies are able to provide insights into everything from financing and trading to selling more sodas.
+In industries that haven’t seen a lot of operational innovation over the years, like healthcare, there’s lots of low-hanging fruit for healthcare data analytics companies.
 Big data paired with AI can help shrink down the size of medical devices or power apps that help manage our healthcare.
-Some offer enterprise systems with learning algorithms that ingest thousands, if not millions, of data points to enable value-based care, a system that rewards healthcare providers based on outcomes rather than sheer volume under the old fee-based paradigm.
+Some companies offer enterprise systems with learning algorithms that ingest millions of data points to enable value-based care, a system that rewards healthcare providers based on outcomes rather than sheer volume under the old fee-based paradigm.
 Other companies combine big data algorithms with sensors to allow patient monitoring inside hospitals or help keep track of patients’ progress remotely.